 Most aquarium owners have seen or heard of an aquarium siphon, but quite a few do not consider it a necessary accessory.
-A common reason some do not own a siphon is because they don't perform regular water changes.
+A common reason some do not own a siphon is that they don't perform regular water changes.
 Instead, they simply top off the tank when water evaporates, and assume the filter takes care of the rest of the water maintenance.
 Even if that were true, which it isn't, there is still the matter of the overall tank maintenance to consider, and a siphon can be a great tool to keep the gravel free from sediment and debris.

 Over time uneaten food, fish waste, plant waste, and other debris will build up on the substrate, plants, rocks, and other decor.
 The best way to remove all that debris is with a siphon.
 An aquarium siphon is also useful for performing routine water changes.
 There are a variety of styles and sizes of aquarium siphons, each suited to a slightly different aquarium application.
 Check out the different styles before purchasing one, to find one that best suits your tank and preferences.

 01 of 07

 The standard siphon is gravity based and comes in a variety of tube diameters and lengths to match the tank size.
 Tube sizes typically range from 8 to 12 inches.
 Some have a slanted end, while others are flat.
 I personally prefer the slatted end, as I've found it works better for getting get into tight spots and corners.
 However, it's truly a matter of personal preference, as both end styles work the same.
 The key is that the tube diameter that is placed into the tank is very large diameter compared to the hose that extends out of the aquarium into the bucket.
 This allows the suction to lift the gravel into the large diameter tube to remove trapped debris, but not high enough to get sucked into the smaller diameter hose.
 The water flows out the narrower tubing into a bucket or drain.

 02 of 07